We'll Live and Die in These Towns

 We'll Live and Die in These Towns is the debut album of British indie rock band The Enemy, released on 9 July 2007.
-It went to number one on its first week of release in the British album charts.
+It entered the UK Albums Chart at number one.

 The album reached number 75 in the UK end of year chart selling around 222,000 copies in 2007.
 In February 2008, it was given platinum certification meaning sales of over 300,000 copies.

 A low-quality version of the full album was leaked on 3 July 2007, containing both demo and non-album versions of particular songs.

-For the single release of "This Song", it was renamed "This Song Is About You".

 The song "Aggro", which appears on the album, is featured in the video game Guitar Hero World Tour.

 The songs "Had Enough" and "Away from Here" are featured in the 2012 racing video game Forza Horizon.

 Reception

 Critical response to We'll Live and Die in These Towns tended toward the positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 61, based on 11 reviews.